Ham radio online activities are many and varied. New instances pop up regularly!

 Here are some of the most significant manifestations of amateur radio online activity.

-- Sharing HF, VHF, UHF receivers online among many listeners on the Web.
-The WebSDR receiver-server is making this activity increasingly accessible.
+A certain number of amateur radio operators share HF, VHF, UHF receivers online among many listeners on the Web.
+The WebSDR receiver-servers and OpenWebRX are making this activity increasingly accessible.

 (Voice Over Internet Protocol) is an increasingly popular activity,